Plan A Majors

 in some part of the Francophone world.

 The Writing Intensive Part II requirement for the French major is fulfilled by: FREN 401.
-Senior Seminar: Special Topics in French (required of all majors), FREN 250.
-Advanced Language Study (in French), or FREN 350.
-Critical Approaches to Advanced Translation Studies (in French).
+Senior Seminar: Special Topics in French (required of all majors).

 Honors—Students qualifying for honors in their French majors must attain a cumulative average of A- or better in all courses counting toward the major, including FREN 401.